gsmatth/shooters-log/README.md

   * needs to be done in the following way: `Bearer <response token from signup>`
 * Required in the query:
   * Specific competition id which is provided when you complete a post request to `api/competition`

+This route will allow you to update the location and action being used for a specific competition.

 Example response:
 ```